Grip in Table Tennis: Why It Matters and How to Improve

 Disadvantages

-Another weakness with the shakehand grip is, that it Offers less wrist flexibility compared to grips like penhold.
+iii.
+The shakehand grip offers less wrist flexibility compared to grips like penhold.

 2. Penhold Grip

-The Chinese penhold aka two-sided or modern penhold is another most popular grip in table tennis today.
-In this grip, both the sides of the racket are used while, the naturally curled fingers behind the racket, provide added stability and better spin control.
+The Chinese penhold, aka two-sided or modern penhold, is another most popular grips in table tennis today.
+In this grip, both sides of the racket are used while the naturally curled fingers behind the racket provide added stability and better spin control.

-It’s an oft-followed grip because of the introduction of the RPB (Reverse Penhold Backhand), helping penholders to attack or loop on their backhand side.
+The Chinese table tennis grip is often followed because of the introduction of the RPB (Reverse Penhold Backhand), which helps penholders attack or loop on their backhand side.

 How to Do It